cslab-chosun/online-fuzzy-chisel/README.md

 If you want to use ModelSim instead of GTKWave, you can configure the `modelsim.config` file.
 Please visit <a href="https://github.com/cslab-chosun/online-fuzzy-chisel/blob/main/sim/README.md">here</a> for more information.

+## Results

+The generated codes along with Vivado deployed codes are available in the `result` directory.
+The final generated codes for fuzzy controllers are available in the `generated` directory.

 ## Creating codes

 You can generate HDL (Verilog) files for each component separately, by using the following command.